 - You may also enjoy a wide range of gluten free treats and gourmet burgers at one of the many locations of Patty & Bun.

 Best for families

-- Kids favourites needn't be off limits at Rainforest Cafe.
+- Kids favourites needn't be off limits at Jungle Cave.
 This family-focused restaurant has many gluten-free options, ranging from calamari to melting marshmallow spears; while gluten-free pasta is available on request.
 Allergens are clearly marked on the menu.
 Thanks to these features the Piccadilly Circus restaurant became the first restaurant in the UK to be certified as allergy aware by Allergy UK in 2016.